BTruer/CaesarCipher/README.md

 1. ~~random option on encrypt~~
 2. ~~random option on decrypt~~
 3. ~~brute force on decrypt~~
-4. brute force decrypt with intellegent english detection
+4. ~~brute force decrypt with intellegent english detection~~
 5. visual alphabet
+6. copy button on the output